historypeats/pythonchallenges/chal2/README.md

 We can see that the chars: a e i l q u t y all have an instance of 1.

-Unscambling these letters revel the word: equality.
+Unscambling these letters reveal the word: equality.
 This leads to the next challenge.

 ## Solution
 http://www.pythonchallenge.com/pc/def/equality.html